QuickBooks Blog

 What are contactless payments?

-Contactless payments include any payment method that allows customers to check out without having to swipe a card or hand cash to another person.
+Contactless payments include any method that allows customers to check out without inserting a card or handing cash to another person.
 Instead, contactless payment methods use near-field communication (NFC) or radio-frequency identification (RFID) to complete transactions.

 Contactless payments occur in two forms:

-• Through a smartphone or wearable mobile device, via mobile wallet or app
+• Through a smartphone or wearable mobile device, via a mobile wallet or app

 • Through contactless technology embedded within a credit card

-If a merchant’s check-out terminal has contactless technology, customers can hold their contactless payment form—whether that be a credit card or smartphone—near the terminal to complete the transaction.
-The convenience and added security for customers may well prove to be a draw for all types of retailers.
-Especially today, as consumers consider ways to prevent the spread of germs amid the coronavirus.
+If a merchant’s check-out terminal has contactless technology, customers can hold their contactless payment form—whether a credit card or smartphone—near the terminal to complete the transaction.
+The convenience and added security for customers may be a draw for all types of retailers.

 Contactless payments vs. mobile payments